Stucco vs. Siding: Pros and Cons

 Pros of Stucco

-Stucco is also a plaster-type material, making it an excellent product for creating artistic patterns, textures, and finishes.
+Stucco is a plaster-type material, making it an excellent product for creating artistic patterns, textures, and finishes.

 Cons of Stucco